-But you don't have to do it alone.
+You don't have to do it alone.
 Talk to your doctor, family and friends for support.
-Ask yourself if now is a good time and if you're ready to make some necessary changes.
-Also, plan smart: Anticipate how you'll handle situations that challenge your resolve and the inevitable minor setbacks.
+Ask yourself if now is a good time to start.
+Are you ready to make the needed changes?
+Also, plan smart.
+Think about how you'll handle challenges to your plan and minor setbacks.

-But don't forget the bottom line: The key to successful weight loss is a commitment to making changes in your diet and exercise habits.
+But don't forget the bottom line: The key to losing weight and keeping it off is changing diet and exercise habits for the long haul.

 ErrorEmail field is required